andrewye16/improve_detroit_ses_analysis/README.md

   - H<sub>a</sub>: A `lower/higher` value of `variable` significantly affects the number of requests per incident in a neighborhood

 For the final model, I first conducted a correlation test and VIF test to identify and address potential multicollinearity issues.
 Then, I utilized an exhaustive search based on Adjusted R<sup>2</sup>
 to select the best fitting model.
-I also conducted a Q-Q Plot to check for potential colinearity issues.
+I also created a Q-Q Plot to check for the normal distribution assumption.

 ## 3. Results